thiagomarzagao/thiagomarzagao.github.io/_posts/2018-05-08-using-slack-as-middleware.md

 title: using Slack as middleware
 ---

 I started working remote a few weeks ago.
 It's sheer awesomeness - no distractions, no commute, no shabby cafeteria lunch.
-But there was one minor glitch: I was having trouble accesing my organization's proprietary data.
+But there was one minor glitch: I was having trouble accessing my organization's proprietary data.
 Being a government agency, we hoard tons of sensitive data on people - addresses, taxpayer IDs, personal income, etc. So, naturally, we restrict access to our databases.
 There is no URL I can go to when I need to run some database query; I need to be inside my organization's network to run database queries.

 I can use a VPN to log into my office PC from any machine.
 And once I'm logged into my office PC I can access whatever I want.
 But that means being forced to use my lame, old office PC instead of my sleak, fast MacBook Pro.
 Using the VPN also means enduring a maddening lag.
 It's only a fraction of a second, but it's noticeable and it can drive you insane.
 Finally, using the VPN means I have no *local* internet access - while I'm in the VPN my laptop has no other contact with the outside world, which results in my not being able to use Spotify and a bunch of other stuff.
 And I need my 90s Eurodance playlists to be in the proper mindset for writing code.